Tutorial & Interface

 SQLXML – Selecting Rows

-This interface and related tutorial demonstrates and explains the use of SQLXML, a database-agnostic, XML-based language used in the eiConsole to query and update databases.
-In this tutorial we cover SQLXML basics and the “Select” instruction, including creating and configuring a database and its tables and then selecting data from it.
+This Interface and related tutorial demonstrate and explain the use of SQLXML, a database-agnostic, XML-based language used in the eiConsole to query and update databases.
+In this tutorial, we cover SQLXML basics and the “Select” instruction, including creating and configuring a database and its tables and then selecting data from it.
 We cover using SQLXML to query a database table for rows.
 The tutorial expands on basic eiConsole topography and configuration, so users should be familiar with those concepts before beginning this tutorial.

 How to Use This Example

 Click the links below for the files you will need for this tutorial, then download the INTERFACE to get started.
 (Once logged into the eiConsole it immediately shows up in your “PIE” inbox for use.)

 Note: if you are not logged in to the eiConsole, or have arrived at this page via a browser, you will be prompted to log in before the interface downloads into your eiConsole “PIE” inbox.
 Or if you have not downloaded and installed a FREE eiConsole Trial you will have the opportunity to register after you click the Interface Download link.
 Once you are logged in the interface will automatically download into your “PIE” inbox.
 First, you’ll see a screen pop up indicating that a new product is ready for download.
 Select the Download Now button.
 Once you’ve downloaded the Interface you can drag it into your current working directory and begin.

 Next, follow the tutorial and walk through it step-by-step.
 You may check your work against the provided Route (Sample Data).